CamDHall/SweetF1/README.md

 - Create a venv project
 - With the venv active, in the "python/src" directory run "pip install -r requirements"
 - In Visual studio run main.py or "python ./main.py"
-# Existing Data
-- The "events" folder has zipped files of events which have already been extracted
 ### Prerequisites
 - [Docker](https://www.docker.com/get-started/) - Docker
 - [NET](https://dotnet.microsoft.com/en-us/download) - .NET 8